 Base salaries are intended to provide our named executive officers with a degree of financial certainty and stability that does not depend on performance and that does not differentiate among the responsibilities, contributions or performance of our named executive officers.
 Instead, we consider it a baseline compensation level that delivers some current cash income to our named executive officers.
 As is typical in the asset management industry, our named executive officers' base salaries represent a relatively small portion of their overall total direct compensation.
 We believe that the majority of their pay should be in the form of variable compensation tied to performance.
 Further, we believe in a model of managed fixed costs and the potential for substantial upside to productive employees and view this compensation structure as promoting our business objectives.
-Each of our named executive officers received an annual base salary of \$250,000 in 2016.
-The \$250,000 annual base salary for named executive officers has remained unchanged over the last decade.
-We will continue to annually review the base salaries of our named executive officers.
+Each of our named executive officers received an annual base salary of \$250,000 in 2017.
+Effective April 1, 2018, the base salary was increased to \$500,000 for our Chief Executive Officer and \$300,000 for each other named executive officer.